Please note, the most recent IRS updates about IRS Form 5500-EZ will be found at the top of this article.

 From the IRS website:

 Beginning January 1, 2021, a one-participant plan or a foreign plan required to file an annual return can file Form 5500-EZ electronically using the Department of Labor’s EFAST2 filing system, or file Form 5500-EZ on paper with the IRS.
 Form 5500-SF can no longer be used by a one-participant plan or a foreign plan filer in place of Form 5500-EZ.
 Information for a one-participant plan or a foreign plan filed electronically with EFAST2 filing system will not be available to the public on DOL’s website.

 A one-participant plan or a foreign plan must file Form 5500-EZ electronically through the EFAST2 filing system, if the plan sponsor is subject to IRS e-filing requirements pursuant to Treas.
 Reg.
 301.6058-2.

-In general, the solo 401(k) plan is easy to operate.
-There is generally no annual filing requirement unless the fair market value of your solo 401(k) plan asset exceeds $250,000, as of December 31 of the previous year.
-If your solo 401(k) plan assets exceed $250,000 as of 12/31 of the previous year, you will need to file a short information return with the IRS (Form 5500-EZ).
-In such a case, the Solo 401(k) Plan participant will need to file a short information return with the IRS (Form 5500-EZ).
-The IRS Form 5500-EZ is due on July 31 and is filed in paper form.
+In general, the Solo 401(k) plan is easy to operate.
+There is generally no annual filing requirement unless the fair market value of your Solo 401(k) plan asset exceeds $250,000, as of December 31 of the previous year.
+If your Solo 401(k) plan assets exceed $250,000 as of 12/31 of the previous year, you will need to file a short information return with the IRS (Form 5500-EZ).
+In such a case, the Solo 401(k) Plan participant will need to file a short information return with the IRS (IRS Form 5500-EZ).
+The IRS Form 5500-EZ is due on July 31.

 How to report the fair market value of assets held by your Solo 401(k) plan to the IRS